phpdev-uk/docker-php-developers/book/chapters/docker-compose.md

 ## Overrides file

 In addition to `docker-compose.yml`, you can also specify an overrides file, which by convention is named `docker-compose.override.yml`.
+This allows you to have a base configuration which applies to all of your environments (production, staging, development etc.), whilst providing per-environment options such as hostnames.

+In addition, an overrides file allows you to store credentials without committing them to version control (your main `docker-compose.yml` should be in version control so that other developers receive it when cloning the repository).

 ## Docker Compose from now on